 If you intend to demolish anything on site then you need to contact your local authority to get permission (with certain exceptions).
-Building Controlthe local authority department which deals with the Building Regulations will inform you of the proceedure and you may be able to fill out the forms on line.
+Building Control will inform you of the proceedure and you may be able to fill out the forms on line.

 You should also contact your local authority planning department to make sure that there are no restrictions such as you might find in a conservation area or with a listed building.

 During demolitions there may be an opportunity to do three things

 - ascertain the state of the ground conditions beneath the demolished structure.
 This is important in two respects